ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 It's hard to ignore all the changes that have taken place this year.
 How does the team feel about these changes, in particular the change to the mappool format?
 What about the addition of Round of 32, has this made the tournament ever so slightly more competitive?

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7304158" style="background-image: url('/wiki/shared/avatars/Crusher.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7304158">Crusher</a></p>

+In my opinion, the tournament has definitely improved from previous years thanks to the addition of Round of 32 and the EX category.
+These changes made the tournament more competitive and interesting.
+In fact, these were quite attractive and necessary to players.
+As the length of the tournament is longer than last year's, there were more things to see.
+The production value of the tournament has increased, and the addition of Round of 32 gave more players a chance to play in MWC compared to before.
+Ultimately, I believe this was the key to make MWC 7K as big as it was this year.
+The pools need to adapt to the players' rapid increase of skill, which is why I think the addition of EX bracket was a good choice!
+I believe trying out new things will always be something positive for the tournament.

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/758406" style="background-image: url('/wiki/shared/avatars/dressurf.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/758406">dressurf</a></p>

+I believe extending the bracket to the Rround of 32 provided a fresh and exciting atmosphere for the event.
+If more people participate in the MWC in the future, it seems fine keeping up the Round of 32 next year too.
+It would be a net positive to improve the tournament's atmosphere.
+My only nitpick was that the EX mappool didn't really feel as hard as the name may've suggested.
+Other than that, I'm really thankful for the team's efforts this year by providing such great mappools!
+I had a great time playing them all.

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10790649" style="background-image: url('/wiki/shared/avatars/Kalkai.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10790649">Kalkai</a></p>

+The overall quality of this year's mappool was really cool!
+The song choices were also good, which made it really enjoyable to play this year's charts throughout the tournament.
+Thank you for all the staff's hard work!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2071008" style="background-image: url('/wiki/shared/avatars/yz1155.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/2071008">yz1155</a></p>

-(Crusher) : In my opinion, the tournament has definitely improved from previous years because round of 32 and EX bracket have been added.
-These changes made the tournament more competitive and interesting.
-These were quite attractive and necessary to players.
-As the period of the tournament is longer than last year's, there were more things to see.
-The promotion effect of the tournament has increased.
-The addition of round of 32 gave more players hope to play in MWC than before.
-I believe this is the key of making MWC bigger.
-Also players are getting stronger so they need harder maps.
-That's why I think the addition of EX bracket was good.
-I would say adding something new to MWC will always be positive for MWC.

-(dressurf) : I believe extending to the round of 32 provided a fresh and exciting atmosphere for the event.
-If little more people participate in the MWC, it seems fine with keep up round of 32 next year too.
-It could be positive for bringing (evoking?) much more tournament-vibe atmosphere.
-[Im not sure about this sentence. what he means is 'Adding Ro32 was positive try for better world cup.]
-I also experience the EX mappool for the first time, it wasn't as difficult as the 'EX' title might suggest.
-It seems that difficulty adjustments are needed.
-How about using current range's EX pick for 'Wildcard' and make the EX pool more challenging?
-Also, thank you for efforts in improving the overall mappool quality.
-I had a great time playing this year's mappool.

-(Kalkai) : Overall quality for this year's mappool was really cool.
-And the song choices were also good.
-I really enjoyed charts while tournament.
-Thank you for the all staff's effort.

-(yz1155) : I want to praise who suggested round of  32 in this year.
-For me, World cup is not a competition just determine ranking, but a  joyful international event for gamer.
-In particular, there are no special events in 7K mode, so the World Cup is almost the only event.
-It is just my very subjective opinion, but it doesn't really matter which team wins.
-The most important thing is everyone enjoys this fiesta with satisfaction.
-More than anything else, extending to round of 32 is the most positive thing from this year.
+I want to praise whoever suggested adding the Round of 32.
+For me, World Cups aren't just a competition to determine a team's rank, but rather a joyful international event for gamers.
+There are hardly any events in 7K after all, so the World Cup is the only event where we get to enjoy this environment.
+It's just my very subjective opinion, but at the end of the day it doesn't really matter which team wins.
+The most important thing is for everyone to enjoy this "fiesta"!

 </div>